haraka/haraka.github.io/content/8.plugins/dns-list.md

 This plugins uses the following files:

-dnsbl.zones - Contains a list of zones to query, one per line.

-dnsbl.ini - INI format with options described below:
+dns-list.ini - INI format with options described below:

 * zones